A Rebel with a Cause

 David Peterson reviews the following movies: God of War, Shock Wave, and Amnesia.

-Dwight Hennings reviews the following educational DVDs: Sifu Taner & Sifu Graziano: Luk Dim Boon Kwan and Darrell Jordan: Chow Tze Chuen Interview.
+Dwight Hennings reviews the following educational DVDs: Sifus Taner & Graziano: Luk Dim Boon Kwan and Darrell Jordan: Chow Tze Chuen Interview.